-- 38. If you find yourself having to repeat courses in a subsequent academic year, you are liable to be charged on a pro-rata basis.
+- 38. If you need to repeat courses in a subsequent academic year, you are liable to be charged on a pro-rata basis.
 For example, if you are repeating a whole academic year, you are likely to be charged for the full year.
-If you are repeating a single course, you will be charged the relative proportion of the annual tuition fee plus an administration fee of £500, i.e. repeating a 30 credit course, you will be charged 25% of your annual tuition fee plus a one off administration fee. - 39.
+If you are repeating a single course, you will be charged the relative proportion of the annual tuition fee plus an administration fee of £500, i.e. repeating a 15 or 30 credit course, you will be charged 12.5% or 25% of your annual tuition fee respectively plus the £500 administration fee. - 39.
 The University works on a case-by-case basis and takes into account extenuating circumstances.